zhombie/guides/README.md

 ### 2. ssh chain tunnel

-> means remote server, that you really need is only accessible from another remote server. there is no limit on ssh server jumps
+> Means remote server, that you really need is only accessible from another remote server. there is no limit on ssh server jumps

 ```
 Host remote-server1